engineyard/engineyard-serverside/README.markdown

 `cleaning` - Precompiled assets are shared across all deploys.
 Before compiling the active deploying assets, all assets not referenced by the manifest.yml from the previous deploy are removed.
 After cleaning, the new assets are compiled over the top.
 The result is an assets dir that contains the last assets and the current assets.
 When no assets changes are detected, shared directory is only symlinked and cleaning and precompile tasks are not run.

 `shifting` - The default behavior and the one used since the beginning of asset support in engineyard-serverside.
 Assets are compiled into a fresh shared directory.
 Previous shared assets are shifted to a last_assets directory to prevent errors during deploy.
-When no assets changes are detected, the two shared direcotries are symlinked again without change.
+When no assets changes are detected, the two shared directories are symlinked into the active release without any changes.

 ### Running the spec suite (ruby 1.8.7+)